 - Roof leaks during temperature fluctuations

 How to Avoid Expensive Repairs

-In reality, the only way to avoid expensive repairs is to have the professionals carry out a thorough roof inspection on a regular basis, advisably once a year after the winter.
+In reality, the only way to avoid expensive repairs is to have the professionals carry out a thorough roof inspection regularly, advisably once a year after the winter.
 However, you might want to have a roof inspection after storms and heavy downpours, too.
 Problems can arise at any time, and attempting to carry out repairs by yourself is unlikely to be a good idea.
 If you don’t complete a task properly, you’ll be increasing the risk of problems arising in the imminent future.

 Of course, sometimes even professional roofers can make mistakes, which is why it’s best to search thoroughly for experienced companies who are best positioned to carry out an expert job.
-Online directories exist to make finding these companies simple, and they also provide reviews, contact details and business locations in one place.
+Online directories exist to make finding these companies simple, and they also provide reviews, contact details, and business locations in one place.